-Saifullah Khan ’19 — the Yale student acquitted on four counts of sexual assault last March — was suspended from Yale on Sunday, three days after the News reported on new allegations of assault leveled against Khan.
+Saifullah Khan ’19 — the Yale student acquitted on four counts of sexual assault last March — was suspended from Yale on Sunday, three days after the News reported on new allegations of assault leveled against him.

 On Wednesday, Khan filed a suit against Yale in New Haven Superior Court contesting the emergency suspension, which was imposed by Dean of Yale College Marvin Chun.
 According to court documents, Chun ordered the suspension in response to allegations that Khan had acted violently towards Jon Andrews, a former associate of Khan’s who accused Khan of sexually assaulting him earlier this year during an alcohol-fueled threesome in Washington, D.C., and physically attacking him on two other separate occasions.